vorant94/sofash/libs/db/README.md

 ### local development setup

 - setup `cli` app (you can skip telegram related steps)
-- inside `cli` app run `yarn run prod db create-user --username sofash` to create project user
+- inside `cli` app run `yarn prod db create-user --username sofash` to create project user
-- inside `cli` app run `yarn run prod db create --username sofash` to create project db
+- inside `cli` app run `yarn prod db create --username sofash` to create project db
 - run `touch ormconfig.ts`to create a config for typeorm cli
 - paste there the code from below, don't forget to update credentials to your needs